 - Bean Type: 100% Arabica Coffee

 - Smooth body

-You may find the hints of toasted almond and dried fruits accompany the predominant flavor of milk chocolate.
-Highly recommended by my family and friends.
+You may find hints of toasted almonds and dried fruits accompanying the predominant flavor of milk chocolate.
+Highly recommended it by my family and friends.

 How To Cold Brew Intelligentsia Frequency Blend Coffee?

 For cold brewing “Intelligentsia Frequency Blend coffee,” we recommend starting with either a 1:2 or 1:8 coffee-to-water ratio to prepare coffee concentrate by an immersion cold brew method.
 Once you prepare your coffee concentrate, make ice cubes and use them for a week or two.

 7. Cold Brew Lab Organic Coarse Ground Coffee, 1 LB Bag, Dark Roast Colombian Supremo

 - Manufactured explicitly for cold brewing

 - 100% Organic

 - Arabica Colombian coffee